Projects per year

 Abstract

 Fouling remains a long-standing unsolved problem that hinders the widespread use of membrane applications in industry.
-This article reports the use of numerical simulations coupled with extensive materials synthesis and characterisation to fabricate fouling-resistant 3D printed composite membranes.
+This article reports the use of numerical simulations coupled with extensive material synthesis and characterization to fabricate fouling-resistant 3D printed composite membranes.
 The membranes consist of a thin polyethersulfone selective layer deposited onto a 3D printed flat and double sinusoidal (wavy) support.
-Fouling and cleaning of the composite membranes were tested by using bovine serum albumin (BSA) solution in a cross-flow ultrafiltration setup.
+Fouling and cleaning of the composite membranes were tested by using bovine serum albumin solution in a cross-flow ultrafiltration setup.
 The transmembrane pressure was regulated at 1 bar and the cross-flow Reynolds number (Re) varied between 400 and 1000.
-In comparison to the flat membrane, the wavy membrane showed superior performance in terms of pure water permeance (PWP) (10% higher) and permeance recovery ratio (87% versus 53%) after the first filtration cycle at Re = 1000.
+In comparison to the flat membrane, the wavy membrane showed superior performance in terms of pure water permeance (PWP) (10% higher) and permeance recovery ratio (87% vs 53%) after the first filtration cycle at Re = 1000.
 Prolong testing showed that the wavy membrane could retain approximately 87% of its initial PWP after 10 complete filtration cycles.
-This impressive fouling-resistant behaviour is attributed to the localised fluid turbulence induced by the 3D printed wavy structure.
-These results show that not only the lifetime of membrane operations could be favourably extended, but that the operational costs and environmental damage of membrane-based processes could also be significantly reduced.
+This impressive fouling-resistant behavior is attributed to the localized fluid turbulence induced by the 3D printed wavy structure.
+These results show that not only the lifetime of membrane operations could be favorably extended but also the operational costs and environmental damage of membrane-based processes could also be significantly reduced.

 Original language | English |